cantikapf/IR-study-companion/_chapters/012-modern-world-history/120-domino-cold-war.md

 slug: domino-cold-war
 title: 'When One Falls, They All Will Follow: The Domino Theory and the Cold War'
 abstract: How the Domino Theory and the Cold War shaped the world
+simple_summary: "Why do countries sometimes fight?
+Imagine two kids who don't trust each other and start building pillow forts to protect themselves.
+This chapter explores why countries build armies, how they feel threatened, and what they do to stay safe from bullies."
 ---